jhjourdan/C11parser/README.md

   - `-atomic-permissive-syntax`

-    The C11 standard forbids the use of an opening parenthesis immediatelly following an atomic type qualifier.
+    The C11 standard forbids the use of an opening parenthesis immediately following an atomic type qualifier.
 This is intended to avoid a possible ambiguity with _Atomic used in a type specifier.
 This parser disambiguates this apparent conflict so that this restriction can be lifted safely.